Fragmentation contributions to transverse nucleon spin observables in semi-inclusive deep-inelastic scattering at NLO: Introduction

 From an experimental perspective, the inclusion of a weighting factor may be quite difficult to realize, yet not impossible, as a COMPASS measurement of the weighted Sivers asymmetry in SIDIS has demonstrated \cite{COMPASS:2018ofp}.
 Nevertheless, it may be worthwhile to analyze an unweighted asymmetry as well; that is, the $\bm{P}_{h\perp}$-integrated SIDIS cross section.
 An NLO analysis of this observable is the main pursuit of this paper.

 The motivation for us to do so is twofold: First, upon $\bm{P}_{h\perp}$-integration, most of the azimuthal modulations of the fully differential SIDIS cross section vanish $\--$, including the Sivers effect and the Collins effect.
 Both are considered leading twist in TMD factorization \cite{Mulders:1995dh,Bacchetta:2006tn}.
-The only transversely polarized structure functions that survive the $\bm{P}_{h\perp}$-integration are called $F_{UT}^{\sin\phi_s}$ and $F_{LT}^{\cos\phi_s}$, azimuthally independent structure functions proportional to $\sin\phi_s$ or $\cos\phi_s$, where $\phi_s$ describes the transverse orientation of the transverse spin vector of the polarized incident nucleon.
+The only transversely polarized structure functions that survive the $\bm{P}_{h\perp}$-integration are called $F_{UT}^{\sin\phi_s}$ and $F_{LT}^{\cos\phi_s}$, which are azimuthally independent structure functions proportional to $\sin\phi_s$ or $\cos\phi_s$, where $\phi_s$ describes the transverse orientation of the spin vector of the polarized incident nucleon.
 From the point of view of TMD factorization, these structure functions are power-suppressed and of subleading twist \cite{Mulders:1995dh,Bacchetta:2006tn}.
-Therefore, the corresponding behavior of the unweighted asymmetries in the collinear twist-3 approach may potentially be different compared to the weighted asymmetries that are related to leading twist TMD effects.
+Therefore, the corresponding behavior of the unweighted asymmetries in the collinear twist-3 approach may potentially differ compared to the weighted asymmetries that are related to leading twist TMD effects.
 We find that, from the point of view of collinear twist-3 factorization, this difference is only marginal.
-The second reason we are particularly interested in the chiral-odd twist-3 fragmentation contribution is that, very recently, it was claimed in Ref.~\cite{Zhang:2025fvt} that collinear twist-3 factorization is violated for a related unweighted asymmetry in the Drell-Yan process.
-The violation was argued in Ref.~\cite{Zhang:2025fvt} to occur in NLO corrections for quark-gluon-quark correlations in the polarized nucleon, rather than in the chiral-odd sector.
+The second reason we are particularly interested in the chiral-odd twist-3 fragmentation contribution is that, very recently, a somewhat related unweighted asymmetry in the Drell-Yan (DY) process was investigated in collinear twist-3 factorization at NLO accuracy in Ref.~\cite{Zhang:2025fvt}.
+Specifically, chiral-even quark-gluon-quark correlations in the polarized nucleon were analyzed in Ref.~\cite{Zhang:2025fvt} rather than chiral-odd ones.
+The validity of collinear twist-3 factorization at the one-loop level was confirmed in Ref.~\cite{Zhang:2025fvt}.
+However, in this paper, we focus on the unweighted spin asymmetry in SIDIS rather than DY; this allows us to confront our theoretical formulae obtained in this paper with experimental HERMES data \cite{HERMES:2020ifk}.
 Since in the LO formula for the $\bm{P}_{h\perp}$-integrated SIDIS structure function $F_{UT}^{\sin\phi_s}$ twist-3 correlations in the polarized nucleon do not contribute \cite{Bacchetta:2006tn}, we turn our attention to the chiral-odd twist-3 effects in the fragmentation process and calculate the NLO corrections.
-We find no such violation of collinear twist-3 factorization for the chiral-odd fragmentation sector.
+Similar to the findings of Ref.~\cite{Zhang:2025fvt}, we explicitly observe that collinear twist-3 factorization holds at the one-loop level for the chiral-odd fragmentation sector as well.